pulumi/docs/pulumi-hugo/themes/default/content/resources/getting-started-with-azure-native/index.md

 ---
 # Name of the webinar.
-title: "Azure Infrastructure as Software with TypeScript"
+title: "Getting Started with Azure and Infrastructure as Code"
 meta_desc: "In this workshop, you’ll use the Azure native provider to build infrastructure using TypeScript SDK and examine some of the features not previously possible."

 # A featured webinar will display first in the list.
 featured: false

 # If the video is pre-recorded or live.
-pre_recorded: true
+pre_recorded: false

 # If the video is part of the PulumiTV series.
 Setting this value to true will list the video in the "PulumiTV" section.
 pulumi_tv: false